 Let’s start with where you are

 Unfortunately, or even fortunately, there are other things in your life.
-Whether it’s going to work or spending time with your family, shopping or watching TV, there are going to be those times when you are not playing golf, or even thinking about golf.
-Your time is precious, so you want to use the time you do give over to your golf to the maximum advantage.
+Whether it’s going to work or spending time with your family, shopping, or watching TV, there will be those times when you are not playing golf or even thinking about golf.
+Your time is precious, so you want to use the time you give to your golf to the maximum advantage.

-Next factor to consider is money.
+The next factor to consider is money.
 Are you careful about your spending on golf?
 I know I am.
-I love spending money on my game, whether it is a better pair of golf gloves or a whole new set of clubs, getting more golf stuff gives me a buzz.
-And I like to spend carefully, and I bet you do too, so every dollar is making your game better and more enjoyable.
+I love spending money on my game.
+Whether it is a better pair of golf gloves or a whole new set of clubs, getting more golf stuff gives me a buzz.
+And I like to spend carefully, and I bet you do too, so every dollar makes your game better and more enjoyable.

 I suppose what I am talking about here is balance in your life.
-I think most of us amateur golfers are the same, we don’t have endless money, and endless time, so we are careful and want to get the most out of every minute on the course or when we are practising.
+Most of us amateur golfers are the same, we don’t have endless money and endless time, so we are careful and want to get the most out of every minute on the course or when we are practicing.

-In this article, I am going keep in mind that your time and your money is precious and answer one very common question in detail.
+In this article, I will keep in mind that your time and money are precious and answer one very common question in detail.
 That is how to get better at golf without lessons.

 There is so much useful information out there from terrific players and coaches; you can learn a great deal without taking a lesson.

 Okay, so now you have improved your mental attitude.

 I promised to show you how to see that you are getting better, and that is where my next tip comes in.
 If you are going to measure yourself, you need to keep a record, don’t you?
 I find it is helpful to keep a golf journal in a good quality notebook (that somehow makes my record seem more important), and I also use a magnetic fridge calendar to give me a snapshot of where I am at any time of the week or month.